Uffington White Horse: Literature

 Thomas Hughes, the author of Tom Brown's Schooldays, who was born in the nearby village of Uffington, wrote a book called The Scouring of the White Horse.
 Published in 1859, and described as "a combined travel book and record of regional history in the guise of a novel, sort of", it recounts the traditional festivities surrounding the periodic renovation of the White Horse.
 In Idylls of the King, written between 1859 and 1885, Tennyson compares King Arthur's removal of certain corrupt judges, who had been installed by his predecessor, Uther, to the way in which "Men weed the White Horse on the Berkshire hills, to keep him bright and clean as heretofore."
 G.K.
 Chesterton also features the scouring of the White Horse in his epic poem The Ballad of the White Horse, published in 1911, a romanticised depiction of the exploits of King Alfred the Great.

 In modern fiction, Rosemary Sutcliff's 1977 children's book Sun Horse, Moon Horse tells a fictional story of the Bronze Age creator of the figure, and the White Horse and nearby Wayland's Smithy feature in a 1920s setting in the Inspector Ian Rutledge mystery/detective novel A Pale Horse by Charles Todd; a depiction of the White Horse appears on the book's dust jacket.
-Tom Shippey suggests that the horse may have also inspired the banner flown by the horsemen of Rohan in J.R.R.
+Tom Shippey suggests that the horse may have inspired the banner flown by the horsemen of Rohan in J.R.R.
 Tolkien's Middle Earth legendarium, which is a white horse upon a green field.
-The horse is also central to the 1978 BBC Television serial The Moon Stallion by Brian Hayles, who later novelised the series.
+The horse is central to the 1978 BBC Television serial The Moon Stallion by Brian Hayles, who later novelised the series.
 "The horse on the chalk" in Terry Pratchett's Tiffany Aching series is inspired by the Uffington White Horse.
 Pratchett (who is famous for his sardonic humor) said "By an amazing coincidence, the horse carved on the chalk in A Hat Full of Sky (2004) is remarkably similar to the Uffington White Horse."
-The White Horse is a significant setting, plot point, and symbol in the 2018 novel Lethal White, the fourth instalment in the Cormoran Strike detective series.
+The White Horse is a significant setting, plot point, and symbol in the 2018 novel Lethal White, the fourth instalment in the Cormoran Strike detective series, and inspired the 2022 A. F. Steadman novel Skandar and The Unicorn Thief.
+The White Horse is also an important narrative element of the 2022 video game tie-in novel Assassin's Creed Valhalla: Sword of the White Horse written by Elsa Sjunneson.